(Click on the above to watch the video)

 Wherever you are on your journey, whether you did the McGuire Programme or Starfish Project, whether you're at home with your stammer or seeking fluency, we need people who don't stammer to just accept how we talk.

-The campaign will culminate on ISAD on the 22nd.
-It will go out globally, showcased by the National Stuttering Association in the USA, the Canadian Stuttering Association, the Australian Speak Easy Association and the Irish Stammering Association.
+The campaign went out globally, showcased by the National Stuttering Association in the USA, the Canadian Stuttering Association, the Australian Speak Easy Association and the Irish Stammering Association.

 Become a member

-Join us and help make a difference - become a member of Stamma for free here.
+Join us and help make a difference with future campaigns — become a member of STAMMA for free.